-At home coeliac test to identify coeliac disease antibodies with online results in 5 days.
+Coeliac test to identify coeliac disease antibodies.
+Collect your sample at home and get online results in 2-5 days.

 1% of the world population suffers from Coeliac infection.
 Coeliac infection is an autoimmune infection in which the immune system believes that gluten is a threat.